noaa-onms/cinms/modals/_captions.md

 ## Figure App.F.12.4.

 A figure showing the trends in the density of sand crabs on Santa Rosa Island from 1994 to 2015.
-Figure: [Channel Islands National Park](https://www.nps.gov/chis/index.htm)
+Figure credit: [Channel Islands National Park](https://www.nps.gov/chis/index.htm).

 ### Details